Semantic SEO is at the heart of reading the searcher’s intent.

 That’s why English majors are finally in demand.

 You can only tune your content to be semantically optimized for search engines by understanding how content is affected by language use.
 If you hire non-inner-circle English speakers to do your content, don’t be surprised when it’s full of awkward, outdated English that your target consumer might even laugh at.
 Most Americans don’t have a clue what “do the needful means” or what it means to “avail of” something.
-Hire a native.
+Avoid this confusion – hire a native speaker.

 Poor semantic HTML coding